Spilling the Tea on Sports Drinks and Sodas: What Parents Need To Know

 Proper hydration can help improve sleep quality, brain functions and boost your energy and mood.
 Besides being the best way to hydrate, water has other positive effects on the body.
 Water has no calories, so it can also help manage body weight and reduce intake of calories and sugar.
 In contrast, there are 138 calories in a single can of Coke and 80 calories in one 12-ounce bottle of Gatorade.

-Nurse Magnum said it well: “We should consider our activity level when we determine which drinks we should consume to replace our fluids.
+“We should consider our activity level when we determine which drinks we should consume to replace our fluids.
 If we are exerting ourselves by exercising or doing yard work, electrolyte replacement drinks are a good option.
 However, if we are not exerting ourselves we really only need water for replacement.”

 What about other drinks, such as soda?
-According to Nurse Mangum, “Soda does not replenish fluids.
+According to Nurse Rhonda, “Soda does not replenish fluids.
 It can actually cause more dehydration.
 Caffeine is a natural diuretic which means it makes more urine, causing more dehydration.
 Increased sugar intake also causes the cells to make more urine, causing dehydration.
 Artificial sweeteners affect our hydration level negatively.”

 Signs of Dehydration